ibm-cloud-docs/account/invoices.md

 If you are attempting to access the [Invoices@IBM](https://www.ibm.com/support/customer/invoices/welcome){: external} website for the first time, you can sign up with your IBMid, complete your profile, and provide your {{site.data.keyword.IBM_notm}} customer number to access your account.
 Your {{site.data.keyword.IBM_notm}} customer number is used for identification purposes during your registration process with the {{site.data.keyword.IBM_notm}} Invoices page and during other interactions with [{{site.data.keyword.IBM_notm}} Support](https://www.ibm.com/mysupport/s/?language=en_US){: external}.

 To ensure that access is granted to the correct individuals, you must register by using an email address that includes your company's domain, such as ibm.com.
 Requests that use personal, non-company-specific email addresses might not be approved.
-In these cases, contact the [{{site.data.keyword.Bluemix_notm}} Support Center](/unifiedsupport/supportcenter){: external}.
+In these cases, contact the [{{site.data.keyword.cloud_notm}} Support Center](/unifiedsupport/supportcenter){: external}.
 {: note}

 1. Go to [Invoices@IBM](https://www.ibm.com/support/customer/invoices/welcome){: external}, and select your region.
-1. Log in with the same IBMid and password that you use to log in to {{site.data.keyword.Bluemix_notm}}.
+1. Log in with the same IBMid and password that you use to log in to {{site.data.keyword.cloud_notm}}.
 1. Complete your profile on the Invoices@IBM website.
 1. From the Active and pending accesses tab, add access to your account and provide your {{site.data.keyword.IBM_notm}} customer number.